JakeSteam/blog-programming/_posts/2023-09-05-displaylistcanvas-crash-with-no-codebase-references.md

 1. **Replace the PNG with XML**: The correct fix, but may be high effort.
 2. **Replace the PNG with multiple scaled versions**: Also a good fix, if XML isn't possible.
-3. **Replace the PNG with a JPG / GIF**: This might stop the crash occurring, but would still use up extra memory unnecessarily.
+3. **Replace the PNG with a JPG / GIF**: This might stop the crash occurring (although probably not due to the scaling still happening), but would still use up extra memory unnecessarily.
 4. **Move the PNG out of `drawable` into `drawable-nodpi`**: Will stop the image being scaled absurdly, but will also result in some devices loading larger images than necessary.

 I ended up going for solution 4 as an immediate fix, with solutions 1 & 2 planned for this & other currently unscaled drawables.
 I also discovered we have a couple of hundred country flags in our `drawable` folder, so they got moved too!
+Always fun raising a PR with hundreds of changes, yet zero additions or deletions.

 [![](/assets/images/2023/densities-pr.png)](/assets/images/2023/densities-pr.png)